View Document Text

 Financial Conditions

-Gagnon Securities is required in this document to provide you with certain financial information
+Gagnon Securities is required in this document to provide you with certain financial information or

-or disclosures about its financial condition.
+disclosures about its financial condition.
 Gagnon Securities has no financial commitment that

 impairs its ability to meet contractual and fiduciary commitments to clients and has not been the

-subject of a bankruptcy proceeding.
+subject of bankruptcy proceedings.